sasamil/parsing-arithmetic-expression/README.md

 c) If no <i>free operator</i> has been found, we are going to make next try with the operators of the next (higher) precedence level.

 d) If we passed all the precedence levels and no <i>free operator</i> has been found, it just means that the entire expression is enclosed within the redundant parentheses (e.g. (x+y-z) ).
-In that case, parentheses should be trimmed (or ignored) on both ends and we can go on with a) again.
+In that case, parentheses should be trimmed (or ignored) on both ends and we can go on with a) again.</p>

 It's not very likely that there can be anything significantly <i>new</i> in the field of algorithms for parsing arithmetic expressions.
 It's hardly possible that something so simple can be <i>new</i>.
 However, I was googling and so far, I have found nothing similar to this!?
 I haven't found this method in the books about discrete math and algorithms!?
 No stack, no state machine, no Shunting-Yard, no anything in this algorithm!
 So, I'll consider it <i>new</i>, for a while...